-She told us the Ohio headquartered company is current in the process of fine tuning the highly automated equipment designed exclusively for its production systems.
+She told us the Ohio headquartered company is currently in the process of fine tuning the highly automated equipment designed exclusively for its production model.

 Facility overview and protein production

 The company focuses on feeding its insects products that could otherwise end up in a landfill, she said.